symfony-cmf/symfony-cmf-docs/bundles/phpcr-odm.rst

 ..
 Tip::

-    Every PHPCR implementation should provide the default workspace, but you can choose a different one.
+    Every PHPCR implementation should provide the workspace called *default*, but you can choose a different one.
 There is the ``doctrine:phpcr:workspace:create`` command to initialize a new workspace.
 See also :ref:`reference-phpcr-commands`.

-This username and password are what is used on the PHPCR layer in the ``PHPCR\SimpleCredentials``.
-They will usually be different from the username and password used by midgard or Doctrine DBAL to connect to the underlying RDBMS where the data is actually stored.
+The username and password you specify here are what is used on the PHPCR layer in the ``PHPCR\SimpleCredentials``.
+They will usually be different from the username and password used by Midgard2 or Doctrine DBAL to connect to the underlying RDBMS where the data is actually stored.

 If you are using one of the Jackalope backends, you can also specify ``options``.